-The name "Spatial Transformation of Sound Fields (STSF)" gives a good indication of the capabilities of the technique.
-Based on a measurement over a "scan plane" using a microphone array, or a robot positioned row of microphones, close to the sound source, the sound field can be calculated over parallel planes in the near-field region.
-The measured 2D sound field data can be "transformed" to other surfaces enabling a complete 3D description of the sound field.
+The name 'Spatial Transformation of Sound Fields (STSF)' gives a good indication of the capabilities of the technique.
+Based on a measurement over a 'scan plane' using a regular microphone array, or a robot positioned row of microphones, close to the sound source, the sound field can be calculated over parallel planes in the near-field region.
+The measured 2D sound field data can be 'transformed' to other surfaces enabling a complete 3D description of the sound field.
 STSF can calculate any sound field descriptor such as sound pressure, sound intensity, or particle velocity as a function of position.
 Contribution analysis can be performed so that you can investigate the effects in the far field of changes to the sound source.

-Non-stationary STSF can calculate any sound field descriptor such as sound pressure, sound intensity or particle velocity as a function of position and time.
+By combining acoustic holography with quasi-stationary or transient calculations, any sound field descriptor such as sound pressure, sound intensity or particle velocity as a function of position and time can be obtained.
 Results are typically displayed as animated maps to illustrate how a specific property changes as a function of time.

 The spatial FFT processing used in Near-field Acoustical Holography (NAH) makes the method computationally efficient, but it introduces severe spatial windowing effects, unless the measurement area is significantly larger than the source.
 The Statistically Optimal NAH (SONAH) method performs the plane-to-plane calculations directly in the spatial domain.
 Therefore, the need for a representation in the spatial frequency domain and for zero padding is avoided, significantly reducing the spatial windowing effects.